 During a recent coaching call, a new client shared that he was exhausted.
 He was out sick Monday and he’d come back on Tuesday to find 85 must-reply emails from his day out.
 There were 150+ emails altogether, once you included things like newsletters and other general updates.

 When we spoke that Wednesday, he’d worked 14 hours on Tuesday to catch up on the emails.
-By Wednesday afternoon, he’d spent almost 20 hours trying to catching up from just one day… and still wasn’t quite finished.
+By Wednesday afternoon, he’d spent almost 20 hours trying to catch up from just one day… and still wasn’t quite finished.

-Fixing this requires two things—an immediate solution, and a longer-term solution.
+As an agency leader, fixing this requires two things—an immediate solution, and a longer-term solution.

 Changes to eliminate 64% of his emails